 Sonicare produce what is called a sonic toothbrush.
 Ordinary electric toothbrushes vibrate at speeds from 2000 to 7000 strokes per minute.
 Sonicare models are capable of brush movements performing up to 31,000 brush strokes per minute.
 This sonic motion creates a dynamic fluid action that drives fluid deep between teeth and along the gumline for superior yet gentle cleaning every time.
 Sonicare’s optimal combination of high frequency and amplitude brushing movements is proven to remove plaque up to 7 times faster than a manual toothbrush.
 This cleaning action provides excellent cleaning efficiency and they claim to whiten teeth after only 2 weeks of usage.

 Adversely, Oral-B brush heads are inspired by the round shape of professional dental cleaning tools as the toothbrush head can surround each tooth for individual cleaning.
 The brush head pulsates 40,000 times and rotates back and forth (oscillates) 8,800 every minute.
-Braun’s unique combination of these features is what they call ‘3D technology’.
+Braun’s unique combination of these features is what they call their ‘3D technology’.
 The movement of the Oral-B toothbrushes combined with their small round brush heads ensure the bristles can clean deep between teeth allowing a person to remove plaque more efficiently than conventional toothbrushes.
 Oral-B also offers their ‘2D technology’ on their lower end models, but as we want the best for lowest price possible, these should be ignored.

 It is important for you to know that some models with Oral-B’s 3D cleaning action can generate up to 40,000 pulses per minute, whereas others generate less than that.
 Oral B’s most powerful brushing movement that I have described in the previous paragraph is found on mid-priced to high-end models (3000 and upwards).